maniere/Game-of-Life/README.md

 https://en.wikipedia.org/wiki/Conways_Game_of_Life

 To run the code, copy it into Processing Version 3 or later, and play it there.
-Download the latest version of Processing here: http://processing.org.
+To download the latest version of Processing: http://processing.org.

 To interact with the "game":